Gozu: Plot

 Minami and the female Ozaki spend the night at a hotel.
 During the night, Minami hears what sounds like a voice emanating from the female Ozaki’s vagina while she sleeps.
 She wakes up and asks Minami if he wants to have sex with her; he rejects her advances.

 The next day, Minami drives the female Ozaki back to his gang’s office, with the intent of explaining the situation to his boss.
 However, once they arrive, the female Ozaki claims that she is actually the daughter of another yakuza family’s deceased boss, and that she wishes to start working for Minami’s boss.

 The boss takes the female Ozaki to his office to have sex with her, leaving Minami outside.
 The boss inserts the handle of a ladle into his anus, as this is apparently the only way he can achieve an erection.
 Minami sneaks back into the office, and confronts his boss; in the ensuing physical altercation, the boss falls backwards, impaling himself on the ladle achieving orgasm.
 Minami electrocutes the unconscious boss with exposed wires from a light fitting, then leaves with the female Ozaki.

 Minami and the female Ozaki return to Minami’s home.
 Minami gives in to his temptations, and at the behest of the female Ozaki, they begin to have sex.
 However, as soon as he penetrates her, something latches onto his penis from within the female Ozaki; as Minami recoils in horror, a human hand emerges from the female Ozaki’s vagina.
 The original male Ozaki then extricates himself from the female Ozaki as Minami cowers in the corner of the room.

-In the final scene of the movie, the two male brothers, along with the female Ozaki, are seen walking down the street together, arms linked.
+In the final scene of the movie, Minami and the male Ozaki, along with the female Ozaki, are seen walking down the street together, arms linked.